 We operate primarily in a fabless business model that utilizes substantially third-party foundry and assembly and testing capabilities.
-We leverage our experience and engineering expertise to design highperformance semiconductors and rely largely on third-party semiconductor manufacturing service providers for wafer fabrication, gold bumping, assembly and testing with the exception of manufacturing of LCOS microdisplay and wafer level optics products, which we manufacture through our own factories.
-We are able to take advantage of the economies of scale and the specialization of our third-party semiconductor manufacturing service providers.
-Our primarily fabless model enables us to capture certain financial and operational benefits, including reduced manufacturing personnel, capital expenditures, fixed assets and fixed costs.
+We leverage our experience and engineering expertise to design high-performance semiconductors and rely largely on third-party semiconductor manufacturing service providers for wafer fabrication, gold bumping, assembly and testing with the exception of manufacturing of LCOS microdisplay and wafer level optics products, which we manufacture through our own factories.
+We are able to take advantage of the economies of scale and the specialization of our third-party semiconductor manufacturing personnel, capital expenditures, fixed assets and fixed costs.
 It also gives us the flexibility to use the technology and service providers that are the most suitable for any given product.
 For LCOS microdisplay and wafer level optics products, our in-house factories enable us to protect our proprietary technologies and manufacturing expertise in the effort to further expand these businesses.

 As our semiconductors are critical components of flat panel displays, our industry is closely linked to the trends and developments of the flat panel display industry, in particular, the TFT-LCD panel segment.
-The majority of our revenues in 2015 were derived from sales of display drivers that were eventually incorporated into TFT-LCD panels.
+The majority of our revenues in 2016 were derived from sales of display drivers that were eventually incorporated into TFT-LCD panels.
 We expect display drivers for TFT-LCD panels to continue to be our primary products.
 The TFT-LCD panel industry is intensely competitive and is vulnerable to cyclical market conditions.
 The average selling prices of TFT-LCD panels could decline for numerous reasons, which could in turn result in downward pricing pressure on our products.
 See "Item 3.D.
 Key Information-Risk Factors-Risks Relating to Our Financial Condition and Business-We derive the majority of our net revenues from sales to the TFT-LCD panel industry, which is highly cyclical and subject to price fluctuations.
 Such cyclicality and price fluctuations could negatively impact our business or results of operations."
 The revenue expansion of our non-driver products as well as TFT-LCD product trending toward high resolution and any other new product introduction help to mitigate these risks.